Reinstatement

 Registered opticians wishing to return to active practice after cancellation must apply for reinstatement.
 To do so, a reinstatement application form must be submitted with up-to-date registrant information and a criminal record check (case-by-case basis).

-Note: reinstatement after cancellation is prohibited by the COA in instances where a former registrant has been cancelled for sexual abuse/misconduct, as per the Health Professions Act (HPA).
+Note: reinstatement after cancellation is prohibited by the COA in instances where a former registrant has been cancelled for sexual abuse, as per the Health Professions Act (HPA).

 Reinstatement Steps

 • 2.
-Fill out the application form with all up-to-date information
+Fill out the online application form

 • 3.
 Submit your criminal record check (if required)